raziel-razmattaz/hobby-tracker/README.md

 1. Frequency Component: Filter data between Lifetime, Last Week or Last Month only

 1. Frequency Component: Detailed List of Top Performers, Neglected Hobbies and Recent Favourites

+1. Suggestions Component: Rethink functionality and place (in the overview, own page? what does it all do etc)

 1. Notification upon load i.e. “You haven’t done [hobby] in over 2 weeks, why don’t you try it again?”